RevenueHunt/product-recommendation-quiz-for-magento/README.md

 # Product Recommendation Quiz for Magento

+> ⚠️ **WARNING:** Support for the Product Recommendation Quiz for the Magento module has been discontinued.
+If you want to add the Product Recommendation Quiz to your store, we highly recommend using our standalone solution or migrating your store to Shopify or WooCommerce.

 A quiz that does the selling for you.
 Recover abandoned carts, capture leads and grow your audience.

 ## Main Functionalities